DanielSon721/Reverse-Engineered-Chatroom-Server/README.md

 * All accepted and rejected client commands

-This ensures the client prints identical text when connected to this server or the reference, which is the requirement for full credit.
+This ensures the client prints identical text when connected to this server or the reference.

 ## To run reference server: